 Achieving transparency is the end goal of communication.
 It is in Pentalog’s DNA to share all information we can with our customers and not just about successes.
 We ensure our clients are informed of all risks, challenges, and even failures.
-Visibility goes even further than the projects’ scope, so we also make the client aware of conditions in our local H.R market at any given time in Romania, Moldova, Vietnam, and Uruguay.
+Visibility goes even further than the projects’ scope, so we also make the client aware of conditions in our local H.R market at any given time in Romania, Moldova, Vietnam, and Mexico.
 If our competitors are driving a particularly strong recruitment campaign, we make customers aware it might be a difficult time to ramp up the team.
 To alleviate that, we come up with strategies to get the extra people they need, such as splitting the team across multiple cities, adapting the calendar and balancing between sites.

 Overall, our goal is not to be a hidden service provider you send a list of tasks to.
 We want to collaborate, keep things human and create a relationship with our clients.
 One where we end up learning from each other.

 We don’t just look through a list of processes and apply them blindly to each project.
 We work directly with our clients in setting up the framework best suited to their project and business strategy as a whole.